tylerball/dotfiles/readme.md

 ### What's included

 * Homebrew packages and cask apps as defined [here][packages].

-* I use a [homebrew formula][homebrew-macvim] to install the latest macvim possible, compiled with ruby and python support.

 * I also use Sorin Ionescu's [Prezto][prezto] for configuring zsh.

 Install